- Deals by Store

-Then last week, a friend’s daughter in whose school COVID was going around coincidentally fell ill.
-Her symptoms included stuffed sinuses and ears, rattling cough, totally raw nostrils (this is also a child prone to nose bleeds), very sore throat, headache, low-grade fever.
+Then last week, a friend’s daughter w/ COVID cases in school fell ill.
+Her symptoms included stuffed sinuses and ears, rattling cough, totally raw nostrils (this is also a child prone to nose bleeds), very sore throat, headache, and low-grade fever.
 A COVID test came negative, & the doctor refused to start antibiotics.
 Since this child was totally miserable, I figured why not try the monolaurin gel and monolaurin pills to take orally, since this was a *maybe* viral infection?
 I gave these to the mom at 9 at night, and was FLOORED by the messages I saw the next morning.

 Well, I don’t totally know what this magic in a bottle is that you gave me, but we have had a very peaceful night.
 I gave her the little pills and the nose cream.
 No coughing, no bloody noses, no drowning in her own snot sounds.
 We were nowhere near rounding a corner when we went to bed, so I’m shocked.

 Oh, M’s raw red nose is a completely normal color this morning.
 Wow.
 That gel is amazing.

 The child, who had been miserable with an infection for 3-4 days and was nowhere near getting better when she started the monolaurin, felt better super fast after she did.
-Whenever anything like this works, without rigorous research, you can never be sure if it is a coincidence or not, but this does not seem a coincidence.
+Whenever anything like this anecdotally works, you can never be sure if it is a coincidence or not.
+But this does not seem a coincidence.
 I also had a somewhat similar experience where I felt a sinus infection coming on, a while before my friend’s experience.
 I was sneezing, and my sinuses felt inflamed and achy.
 I applied the gel, and poof, it just literally all went away.
 This seems to work really fast.